VolaTrade/python-lambda-template/README.md

 Volatrade's opinionated Python3 lambda template

+To use this template, just make a new repository on github.com, click the "Use Template" button, name your new function and you're ready to go!

 ## Usage
 When using this template to create your own lambda, follow the following steps to ensure you dont break stuff

 1. Make sure you can run unit tests via `make test`, if not something is wrong with your environment